 OSA is analogous to the old paper straws (if you remember them).
 Initially, they were stiff, and you could suck through them with no problem.
 As they became wet they would soften and cave in and no longer could you suck fluid through them.
 The airway is similar.
 As you relax at night, your tongue base falls back, and the airway becomes obstructed.

 Many factors contribute to this.
 In fact, your airway is like a set of resistors set in series.
 The nose is one source of resistance, the soft palate another, the tongue another.
 Resistance in one area causes a need for greater suction which in turn has more potential to cave in the airway and cause obstruction.
 All the areas should be addressed when diagnosing and treating OSA.

 The first step in treatment resides in recognition of the symptoms and seeking appropriate consultation.
 Our practice offers consultation and treatment options.

-In addition to a detailed history, the Dr. Reynolds will assess the anatomic relationships in the maxillofacial region.
-With cephalometic (skull x-ray) analysis, he can ascertain the level of obstruction.
-Sometimes a naso-pharyngeal exam is done with a flexible fiber-optic camera.
+In addition to a detailed history, Dr. Reynolds will assess the anatomic relationships in the maxillofacial region.
+With cephalometric (skull x-ray) analysis, he can ascertain the level of obstruction.
+Sometimes a nasopharyngeal exam is done with a flexible fiber-optic camera.
 To confirm the amount of cardiovascular compromise and decreased oxygenation levels, a “Sleep Study” may be recommended to monitor individuals overnight.
 These are done at sleep center facilities.

-OSA is a very serious condition that needs careful attention and treatment.
+OSA is a severe condition that needs careful attention and treatment.
 Most major medical plans offer coverage for diagnosis and treatment.